The-AI-Framework-and-Data-Tech-Lab-HK/ContextHub/README.md

 Beyond the engine, ContextHub is the runtime substrate for an ongoing research line on **keeping derived knowledge fresh at controlled cost.** When an upstream fact changes, some downstream artifacts — derived from it, but not literally containing it — silently go stale.
 Deciding which ones is the hard part: a cheap check (a rule, an embedding) is fast but misses; a strong LLM catches them but is expensive.
 The research question is how to spend only as much compute as each dependency edge actually warrants, while keeping a bound on what gets missed.
 Unlike incremental view maintenance, which assumes change detection is exact and free, this treats the detector as a first-class cost.

-The [`integrations/memebench`](integrations/memebench/) harness maps a cascade-style derived-memory benchmark onto ContextHub's context model to study this: it builds a dependency graph over extracted memories, propagates an upstream change down the derived chain, and measures both staleness accuracy and per-episode cost aligned to the benchmark's own protocol — so a cheap-first, escalate-only-when-needed policy can be compared against always paying for the strong model.
+The cheap-first, escalate-only-when-needed policy lives in core as a confidence cascade ([`cascade_router`](src/contexthub/services/cascade_router.py)) that discovers `derived_from` edges at write time ([`dependency_discovery_service`](src/contexthub/services/dependency_discovery_service.py), wired opt-in through [`memory_service`](src/contexthub/services/memory_service.py)); the [`integrations/memebench`](integrations/memebench/) harness maps a cascade-style derived-memory benchmark onto this model to measure it.
+It builds the dependency graph over extracted memories, propagates an upstream change down the derived chain, and reports both staleness accuracy and per-episode cost aligned to the benchmark's own protocol — so the cascade can be compared against always paying for the strong model.
 ContextHub here is the evaluation substrate, not a competitor system in a leaderboard.

 > The harness maps external work onto ContextHub for measurement; it does not vendor upstream datasets.
 Fetch those separately per each harness's notes.